Monte Carlo (1930 film): Plot

 Countess Helene Mara is about to be married to Duke Otto Von Liebenheim but leaves him at the altar.
-She flees on a train to Monte Carlo with her maid Bertha (ZaSu Pitts) and 10,000 francs, and checks into an expensive hotel, planning to win a fortune at roulette.
+She flees on a train to Monte Carlo with her maid Bertha and 10,000 francs, and checks into an expensive hotel, planning to win a fortune at roulette.
 When she arrives at the casino—where she wins spectacularly and then loses everything—Count Rudolph Farriere takes a liking to her.
 She rejects the advances of this unknown admirer who sings to her over the telephone.
 He makes friends with her hairdresser, Paul, who lets slip the fact that she has no money.
 Rudy manages to gets close to her, with Paul's help, by posing as a hairdresser.
 He soothes her headache and she hires him, first as hairdresser, then as chauffeur and footman.
 Her confidence and liking for him grow.

 Eventually, she confesses to him that she has no money and must fire him.
 At that moment, her former fiancé arrives and is actually delighted when she tells him she will marry him, but only for his money.
 She is so “different”.
 Rudolph tells the dispirited Mara that he has won a great deal of money at roulette and will help her.
 She gives him her last thousand francs.
 But the Duke is at the casino, and they run into the darkness.
 Two hours later, Countess Mara returns to the apartment dreamy and abstracted.
 She tells Bertha that they dined and danced and saw Monte Carlo.
 She sent him to the casino to play for her—and longs for his return.
 In his room in the servants quarters, Rudy adds the 1,000 franc note to the lock of her hair that he keeps in his pocket watch and retrieves 200,000 francs from his trunk to give to her as his “winnings”.
 They embrace and she locks the door of her bedroom, against her own desires.
 She promises a happy ending tomorrow.
 But she wakes in the morning full of regret.
 She is embarrassed in front of Bertha, who advises her to keep Rudolph at a distance from now on.
 Her cool, snobbish manner stops Rudolph from revealing his true identity.
 She returns the money.
 They quarrel.
 She surrenders to a kiss, and he walks out.